CV vs Resume: Key Differences [+ Examples]

 Key Takeaway

 I hope this article helped clear up the differences between CVs and resumes.
 If you're still not sure whether to choose a resume or a CV, leave a comment.
-We'll answer all your CV vs. resume questions!
+I'll answer all your CV vs. resume questions!

 About Zety’s Editorial Process